Euphrasiologist/oxygraphis/README.md

 ### Install

-As this is all in development, currently you will need to clone this repository and build from source.
+Currently you will need to clone this repository and build from source.
 Never fear, just download the rust toolchain.
 Then:

 ```bash
 git clone https://github.com/Euphrasiologist/oxygraphis